-J&L could cut their expenses by contributing less to their daughter’s 529 plan, ordering less food delivery, and spending less money on childcare to free up an extra $5,000 – $10,000 a year.
+J&L could cut their expenses by contributing less to their daughter’s 529 plan.
+They could order less food delivery.
+If they spend less money on childcare, they’d free up an extra $5,000 – $10,000 a year.
 But they’re not sure the additional savings would outweigh the decline in their lifestyle.

-Instead, it seems better to just continue sticking to their budget, and earn supplemental income if they need more money or want to spend more money.
+Instead, it seems better to just continue sticking to their budget.
+Then earn supplemental income if they need more money or want to spend more money.

 Jerry worked in management consulting for 23 years and Linda worked in digital marketing for 15 years.
 Prior to retiring, Jerry was earning a base salary of $300,000 + $100,000 – $200,000 in bonus.
 Linda was earning a $180,000 base salary + $50,000 in stock compensation.

 Every $10,000 of supplemental income earned equates to $250,000 in after-tax capital earning a 4% rate of return.
-J&L could easily consult part-time for a combined 10 hours a week at $100/hour and earn $52,000 a year if one of the following concerns come true.
+J&L could easily consult part-time for a combined 10 hours a week at $100/hour.
+He would earn $52,000 a year if one of the following concerns come true.